Many Australians are clear about what they are retiring from, but not clear about what they are retiring to.

 They often feel that retirement is this new life phase that is an extended holiday or a 30-year-long weekend.
 In reality, retirement is a transition and it doesn’t happen overnight.
 Retirement today is also very different from the retirement our parents and grandparents experienced.
 With the assistance of global retirement expert Barry LaValley, we have outlined the most common misconceptions below.

 Some people believe that they do not have any choice in what this phase of life will be.
 In fact, retirement is about choice and it does not need to be a complete lifestyle change.
 Take a step back and think about what you can choose.
 Choice to pay, choice to engage, choice to contribute, including how much time you want to spend not working.

 People tend to spend a great deal more in the first few years of retirement before settling into a pattern.
 As time goes on, spending tends to move more to family and health.
-Due to COVID people are valuing things that they previously took for granted and they’re de-valuing things that they set as significant goals.
+Due to COVID, people are valuing things that they previously took for granted and they’re de-valuing things that they set as significant goals.

 Consider the paradox of leisure: we like leisure because it is a break from work.
 If we had leisure seven days a week for 30 years, where is the break?
 So being busy doing something, other than leisure, is an important driver of retirement happiness.
 Working part-time, volunteering and helping others are all worthwhile ways to keep your days full and active.
 Episode 7 of Talking About Retirement speaks specifically about leisure and balance.

-A common retirement misconception is that retirement is an issue for aging couples.
+A typical retirement misconception is that retirement is an issue for aging couples.
 Many couples delegate financial management to the male, and yet the average age that a woman first becomes a widow in Australia (if she is going to be a widow) is 59.
 Sixty per cent of Australian women aged over 65 are single, widowed or divorced.
 It pays to make sure you both know where the money is, how it is managed and who is involved.